solid-contrib/solid-tutorial-angular/chapter1.md

 Hello world is a simple app that allows decentralized login and logout using the [WebID](http://webid.info/) Identity system.
 The remote server will perform the authentication, typically using TLS, but any authentication is allowed provided that the [User](https://www.w3.org/community/rww/wiki/User_Header) header is sent back.

+The set up of a an [AngularJS](https://angularjs.org/) app is out of scope for this book.
+But there are many [tutorials](https://docs.angularjs.org/misc/started) online that show you how to get started.
+The code is also available for download in the footnotes.

-First, we will look at how to login using JavaScript.
+First, we will look at how to use decentralized login using JavaScript.
 The **login** code is below:

 ```javascript
     $http({